dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   value before it is used.
 If false (the default) definite assignment rules are strictly checked (corresponding to legacy level 3); if true, checking corresponds to legacy level TODO.
-  The legacy option was `-definiteAssignment:<n>` wioth possible values
+  The legacy option was `-definiteAssignment:<n>` with possible values
   * `0` - ignore definite-assignment rules; this mode is unsound and is for testing only.
   * `1` (default) - enforce definite-assignment rules for compiled